huseyinkozan/QAnimatedGridLayout/README.md

 QAnimatedGridLayout
 ===================

-Animasyonlu Qt ızgara layout'udur. İstenen hücre animasyon ile büyütülür ve ızgara şekli animasyon ile geri getirilir.
+Animasyonlu Qt ızgara layout'udur. İstenen hücre animasyon ile büyütülür ve ızgara animasyon ile eski haline getirilir.

-Buradaki örnek uygulamanın bir video'suna şurada : http://youtu.be/FLRmCqM-Hn4
+Örnek bir video şurada : http://youtu.be/FLRmCqM-Hn4

 Lisansı değiştirilmiş BSD'dir.

 ---

-Animated Qt grid layout, which enlarges one of the desired cell and restore all back with animation.
+Animated Qt grid layout, which enlarges one of the desired cell and restore all cells back with animation.

 You can find a video of this example application : http://youtu.be/FLRmCqM-Hn4

-License is Modified BSD License.
+License is Modified BSD.

 ---